|

 3. Conclusion: little summary of your ideas or personal opinion.

-HOW YOU MUST WRITE:
+• HOW TO WRITE:

 • Write paragraphs with clear ideas.
 These paragraphs must be easy to understand and completely developed.
 Keep your sentences short and well-punctuated, not long and complex.
 Omit unnecessary words.

 • Place the main idea in the first sentence of each paragraph.
-Develop this main idea with supporting material.
+Develop this main idea with with supporting material.

-TRANSITIONAL WORDS AND SENTENCES:
+• TRANSITIONAL WORDS AND SENTENCES:

 • To indicate COMPARISON: in the same way, likewise, similarly…